draconiandeveloper/Buoy/repores/LinuxGuide.md

-# How to Use HLS: Reborn on Linux and Steam Deck
+# How to Use Buoy on Linux and Steam Deck

-## HLS: Reborn cannot be easily compiled directly on Linux but it can be run through Proton with some set-up shown below from the latest pre-compiled exe in Releases
+## Buoy cannot be easily compiled directly on Linux but it can be run through Proton with some set-up shown below from the latest pre-compiled exe in Releases

 This process has **not been tested by me**.
 The tests and screenshots are from **@dandestroys** on Discord.
 Huge thanks to them for their efforts!

+This guide was written for HLS: Reborn and has not been adapted for the rebrand, it all applies the same and all directotry files are the same as before so this guide is still fully working and valid.

 ---